-By visiting https://www.bookinglive.com (the ‘Website’) you accept and consent to the practices described in this Privacy Notice.
+By visiting https://www.bookinglive.com (the ‘Website’) you accept and consent to the practices described in this Privacy Notice including the processing of your personal data under this lawful basis.

 Who We Are

-We are registered with the Information Commissioners Office under registration number 9001 and 27001
+We are registered with the Information Commissioners Office under registration number ZA447120 and you can view more details of our registration by visiting their website here.

-For the purposes of the DPA and in-line with the GDPR, Booking Live Software Ltd is the Data Controller.
+For the purposes of the DPA and in-line with the GDPR, Booking Live is the Data Controller.

 What we do with your information

-- our newsletter to you and to send you information about the services that we offer and other legally-related topics;
+- deliver our newsletter to you and to send you information about the services that we offer and other related topics;

-- information about the services we provide by other means;
+- send you information about the services we provide by other means.

 We compile statistics about user trends on our Website, which are used by third party organisations to understand how users interact with businesses, brands and one another online and to advise about these things.
 These statistics are drawn from a dataset which does not contain any information from which you can be identified.